 Contact a Knoxville Medical Malpractice Attorney to Review

 Were you injured in the days following surgery?
 If so, then a post-operative error could be the culprit.
-At Brezina Law, we meet with many people fresh out of the hospital who believe that they received substandard care.
+At Atkins Brezina, PLLC, we meet with many people fresh out of the hospital who believe that they received substandard care.
 Let us review the facts as known and decide on sensible next steps.